-Hours: 50 minimum (Mandatory) 3.
+3. Hours: 50 minimum (Mandatory)

-- 3 points will be added to the score if student obtains 150 or more hours of directly supervised observation. - 2 points will be added to the score if student obtains between 100 to 150 hours of directly supervised observation. - 1 point will be added to the score if student obtains between 50 to 99 hours of directly supervised observation. - A student with less than 50 hours will not be considered for admission.
+Selection Points Criteria 3 student obtains 150 or more hours of directly supervised observation 2 student obtains between 100 to 150 hours of directly supervised observation 1 student obtains between 50 to 99 hours of directly supervised observation 0 less than 50 hours will not be considered for admission Pts Awarded

-Letters of Recommendation: Minimum 2 4.
+4. Letters of Recommendation: (Minimum 2)